JackieAnxis/JackieAnxis.github.io/src/index.md

 <img src='https://jackie-image.oss-cn-hangzhou.aliyuncs.com/%E5%9B%BE%E7%89%871.png'>
 </fancybox>

-> Representing and analyzing structural differences among transportation networks help gain insight into the difference related patterns such as dynamic evolutions of transportation networks.
-Conventional solutions leverage representation learning techniques to encode structural information, but lack of an intuitive way of studying structural semantics of transportation networks.
-In this paper, we propose a representation-and-analysis scheme for structural differences among graphs.
-We propose a Delta2vec embedding technique to encode multiple graphs while preserving semantics of structural differences.
+> Representing and analyzing structural differences among graphs help gain insight into the difference related patterns such as dynamic evolutions of graphs.
+Conventional solutions leverage representation learning techniques to encode structural information, but lack an intuitive way of studying structural semantics of graphs.
+In this article, we propose a representation-and-analysis scheme for structural differences among graphs.
+We propose a deep-learning-based embedding technique to encode multiple graphs while preserving semantics of structural differences.
 We design and implement a web-based visual analytics system to support comparative study of features learned from the embeddings.
 One distinctive feature of our approach is that it supports semantics-aware construction, quantification, and investigation of latent relations encoded in graphs.
+We validate the usability and effectiveness of our approach through case studies with three datasets.

 -   **Authors**: Dongming Han, <u>**Jiacheng Pan**</u>, Cong Xie, Xiaodong Zhao and Wei Chen
 -   **Publication**: IFAC-PapersOnLine
--   **Keywords**: `Graph Embedding` `Structural Differences` `Transportation Network Analysis` `Transportation Network Visualization` `Representation Learning`
+-   **Keywords**: `Semantics` `Deep learning` `Visual analytics` `Topology` `Task analysis` `Computational modeling`

 ```bibtex
 @article{HanPXZC20,